Adaptive browser decoder

 Accepted

-The leading text is supported by strong overall agreement across the tested signal, timing, and nearby-parameter evidence.
-It is still a machine decode, but no major conflicting candidate was detected.
+The leading text has strong agreement across signal, timing, and nearby-parameter checks, with no major conflicting candidate detected.

 Review

-The current text is the leading candidate, but some evidence is mixed.
-Different segmentation scales, nearby frequencies, timing settings, or uncertain characters may disagree, so inspect the conflict before relying on it.
+The current text leads, but some evidence conflicts.
+Inspect nearby frequencies, timing settings, segmentation, or uncertain characters before relying on it.

 Abstain